-Having detected a known object for which it has no grasping experience yet, the robot attempts to grasp the object in various ways.
-For each grasp attempt, it stores the object-relative pose of the gripper and a measure of success.
-Object-relative gripper poses are represented in exactly the same way as parent-relative child poses of visual features.
+Having detected a known object for which it has no grasping experience yet, the robot attempts to grasp the object in various ways (Kraft et al., 2009).
+For each grasp attempt, it stores the objectrelative pose of the gripper and a measure of success.
+Object-relative gripper poses are represented in exactly the same way as parentrelative child poses of visual features.
 In this manner, grasping experience is added to the object representation as a new child node of a high-level object node.
 From then on, inference of object pose at the same time produces a distribution of gripper poses suitable for grasping the object.